ErikNatanael/knaster/README.md

 - Dynamic graph that can be changed while it's running, similar to SuperCollider.
 - `no_std` compatible (knaster_graph requires `alloc`)
 - Fast: knaster aims to be as performant as possible on all major platforms.
 PRs to improve performance are always welcome.
-- - Pay the performance cost only for what you use: most features that are only required sometimes are implemented as generic wrappers around the signal generators that need them.
+- - Pay the performance cost only for what you use: most features that are only required sometimes are implemented as wrappers around the signal generators that need them.
 - - Audio buffers are reused within a Graph.
 - Parameters
 - - Opt in sample accurate parameter changes, automatically splitting block processing for that UGen.